Frequently Asked Questions

 A revocable living trust is a written document that determines how your assets will be handled after you die.
 Assets can include real estate, valuable possessions, bank accounts and investments.

 Assets you place in the trust are then transferred to your designated beneficiaries upon your death.
 What sets a revocable living trust apart is that you can change or cancel the provisions at any time.

-The person who creates a trust is the trustmaker.
-You will also see the terms trustor or grantor.
-All three words refer to the same person.
-Typically, the trustmaker of a revocable living trust is also the trustee.
-The trustee is the person who handles administration of a trust – such as keeping track of income and tax returns.
-One thing that you will do in your trust documents is name a successor trustee.
+The person who creates a trust is the trust creator.
+Typically, the trust creator of a revocable living trust is also the trustee.
+Your Living Trust will also name a successor trustee.
 This is the person who will manage the trust when you no longer can.
 The final term to know is beneficiaries.
-These are the people, organizations or other entities that will receive assets from your trust after your death.
+These are the people who will receive thee asset in your Trust assets after you die.

 What are the benefits of a Living Trust?

 The main benefits of a Living Trust are listed below:

 Revocable living trusts allow you to make amendments at your own discretion.

 2. Revocable trusts avoid probate.

 If you have a will when you die, your assets will go through probate.
 That is a court proceeding where your assets are distributed per your stipulations.
 Probate is a relatively slow process that that can take up to several months.
 If you own property in more than one state, your beneficiaries may have to go through multiple probates.
 The costs of going through probate can also cut down what your beneficiaries inherit.
 With revocable living trusts, probate is not necessary.
 Your successor trustee will be able to pass your assets on to your beneficiaries without the need to wait for a court order.
 That usually means a quicker and more affordable process for your beneficiaries.

 3. Revocable trusts incur less cost and hassle down the line.